nklingen/TheOfficeWebsite/content/docs/Sentiment_Analysis.md

 # Sentiment Analysis

-In this section, we will see which characters are the saddest and which are the happiest and which are more emotionally stable and unstable.
-There is also drama thorughout the season, so we will explore the character's emotional developement for the main characters.
-Finally, we explore the sentiment evolution throughout the seasons and the saddest and happiest characters.
+In this section, we explore the happiest, saddest, and most emotionally unstable characters.
+We will also analyse the character development of some main characters across the seasons, based on their sentiment evolution.

-## Sentiment profile of the characters
+## Sentiment for all characters

-From the dialogue, we can analyze the characters' sentiments and determine the distribution of these.
+From the dialogue, we can analyze the characters' sentiments.

 ![sentiment_distribution]({{<baseurl>}}/images/sentiment_distribution.png)

-One can see that distribution resembles that of a Gaussian one, but skewed to the right.
-The majority of characters fall within a neutral sentiment, a few others very sad and the rest happy, which is appropritate for a comedy like The Office.
+We find that the distribution resembles a right-skewed Gaussian distribution with one peak around 0 specifically for the characters that had too few lines to be placed by the analysis.
+The majority of characters fall within a neutral sentiment or are generally happy, with a few notable exceptions of particularly unhappy characters.
+This is appropriate for a comedy like The Office, where the tone is generally comedic and fun.
 If we look at the happiest character, we find `Walter & Walter Jr`, Andy's dad and brother, singing a very cheerful song.
 On the other extreme, we find `Michael`, `Pam` and `Ryan` also synchronously signing the song U.G.L.Y., which is quite negative.

+## Sentiment for main characters
-We will now focus on the sentiment of the main characters, individually, to see which are the happiest and saddest main characters, as shown in the plot below.
+We will now focus the main characters, individually.

 ![sentiment_per_character]({{<baseurl>}}/images/sentiment_per_character.png)

-One can appreciate that Clark, Michael and Gabe are the happiest characters.
-It doesn't come as a suprise for Clark, who is an excited intern in the laste season and for Michael, who is always naively optimistic.
-However, Gabe doesn't come off as one of the happiest characters, but rather emotionless.
-It could have to do with the subset of the dialogue chosen.
-On the other hand, we have Stanley, Meredith and Angela.
-Stanley is always grumpy, Meredith has a messy personal life and is often the victim of some unfortunate incidents in the office and Angela is cold and stern and is rarely seen smiling.
-Thus, the sentiments computed seem to be in general quite accurate.
+We find that Clark, Michael and Gabe are the happiest characters.
+It doesn't come as a suprise for the bubbly intern Clark, nor for naively optimistic Michael.
+However, Gabe doesn't come off as a genuinely happy characters, but rather as awkward and restrained in his behavior.
+Here, we speculate that the dialogue analysis is purely based on word choice and script, rather than the delivery of the words and genuine emotion conveyed.

+On the other side of the spectrum, we have Stanley, Meredith and Angela.
+Stanley is an obvious character to fall here, as his character is always grumpy.
+Angela, similarly, is cold and stern, and very rarely shows positivity.
+Finally, we speculate that Meredith was placed here due to her messy personal life in which she often is victim of unfortunate events.
+Thus, the sentiments computed seem to be generally accurate.

+## Emotional Stability of main characters
-We also look at the boxplots for their sentiments to analyze how emotionally stable they are.
+We also look at the boxplots for each characters' sentiments to analyze how emotionally stable they are - that is, how much their sentiment varies.

 ![sentiment_distribution_boxplot]({{<baseurl>}}/images/sentiment_distribution_boxplot.png)

-One can observe from the graph above that there characters with low standard deviation and few outliers, such as `Michael`, `Dwight`, `Jim`, `Karen` or `Pam` and others with high standar deviation and many outliers, specially `Creed`, `Meredith` or `Stanley`.
-In general, those more stable are the characters that are more developed in the series and have more lines, so the analysis is more accurate.
-On the other hand, those that are more unstable have less screentime and they often appear for comical moments, which might explain their more exagerated reactions to more exageratic situations.
+We observe that there characters with low standard deviation and few outliers, such as `Michael`, `Dwight`, `Jim`, `Karen` or `Pam` and others with high standard deviation and many outliers, specially `Creed`, `Meredith` or `Stanley`.
+In general, we note that characters depicted as more unstable generally had less screentime and often appeared for particularly comical moments, which might explain their more exagerated reactions in more exageratic situations.

-Finally, we also plot the average sentiment for each season.
+## Average sentiment for each season.

 ![avg_sentiment_episode]({{<baseurl>}}/images/avg_sentiment_episode.png)

-The average sentiment per episode seems to very a lot from one episode to another, but the average sentiment throught the series is apparently stable.
-The happiest episode is `PDA`, where Michael and Holly just started dating and have public displays of affection (PDA), Andy and Erin go on a romantic treasure hunt and Jim and Pam get tips on champagne.
-The saddest eppisode is `Double Date` where Jim, Pam, Michael and Pam´s mum go on a double date but Michael ends up breaking up with Pam´s mom.
-She gets very upset and Pam gets extremely angry with Michael.
+The while the average sentiment per episode seems to very a lot, in general it was more stable across seasons.
+The happiest episode is `PDA`, where Michael and Holly first fall in love and have frequent public displays of affection (PDA), and Andy and Erin go on a romantic treasure hunt.
+The saddest eppisode is `Double Date` where Jim, Pam, Michael and Pam´s mum go on a double date but Michael ends up breaking up with Pam´s mom because he finds her too old for him.
+Both her and Pam are furious for the rest of the episode.

 ## Sentiment developement of the main characters

-We will focus on the character development of the main characters throughut the series: Michael, Dwight, Jim, Pam and Andy.
-We start with plotting their average sentiment throughout the seasons and examining their evolution.
+Next, we plot the character development of the main characters throughout the series.
+We begin by plotting their average sentiment throughout the seasons and examining their evolution.

 ![character_sentiment_developement]({{<baseurl>}}/images/character_sentiment_developement.png)